MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cheat-sheet-onboarding.md

 ---
-title: Azure CLI cheat sheet | Microsoft Docs
+title: Azure CLI onboarding cheat sheet | Microsoft Docs
 description: Quickly onboard with the Azure CLI.
-Get answers to common CLI questions.
+Get answers to common CLI questions and learn to use the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish